WilkiR/db_final_project/README.md

 **_Message Editor_** - Displays a particular message for editing or allows creating a new message, and navigate to the user or conversation using a return arrow.
 When creating/updating a message, the **created** field is updated to the system's current time.

 If a _message_ is related to a _conversation_, then the _user_ should be able to navigate from a particular _message_ record to the _converstaion_ related to that _message_.
 If a user is related to a _conversation_, then the _user_ should be able to navigate from a particular _user_ record to the _converstaion_ related to that _user_.

+### P3 Text Portion
+#### Problem statement
+When using a group messaging system, it is very easy to see all the messages located in a chat you are in.
+The bigger issues is trying to list all the messages sent by a person. #### Solution statement
+Our project allows users to filter messages not only by the conversations they are in, but by the user that they were sent by.
+Now it is easier than ever to see all the messages a user has ever sent.
+#### Users of this application
+This solution can be applied by social media developers.
+This data pertaining to the messages sent by a user can be translated onto a user's profile, such as the way it is implemented on social media like Twitter.
+The everyday users who would populate the database would we the app consumers who actually user the social media.
+#### Domain objects
+The two domain objects used in this soltuion were the _conversation_ and _message_ objects.
+The conversation object tracks all the messages sent in that specific chat, and the messages contain data pertaining to that message sent by a user.
+From a message, we are able to route it back to a user and a conversation.

 ## **Repo Contents:**
 Please read below to understand the contents of the repo and for the steps to run our system